 If you read this article with full attention, then you can easily answer the following questions in the interview:

-- What is seam?
+- What is a seam?

-- Mention the definition of seam.
+- Mention the definition of the seam.

-- Describe about the seam used in garments.
+- Describe the seam used in clothing.

-- Describe about the classification of seam.
+- Describe the classification of the seam.